dhocker/intrinio-localc/README.md

 # LibreOffice Calc Extension for Intrinio
 Copyright © 2017, 2018 by Dave Hocker as Qalydon

+## Notice
+On 2018-11-12 I received email notification that Intrinio was going to shut down the free service as of 2018-12-12.
+If you have a free account, you probably received the same notification.
+Therefore, you must acquire a paid Intrinio account to continue using this extension after 2018-12-12.

+As an alternative you might consider using the IEX LOCalc extension for the [IEX Trading](https://iextrading.com) service.
+This extension is avilable on [GitHub](https://github.com/qalydon/iex-localc).
+The IEX service provides a different set of functions, but you might find it useful.
+Currently, the IEX service is free and requires no sign up.

 ## Overview
 This project implements a LibreOffice Calc (LOCalc) addin extension that can retrieve data from the Intrinio Marketplace service.
 It provides a